The study of life.

 Compounds that form hydrogen ions when dissolved in water.

-The ability to move matter.
+The ability to move or change matter.

 The energy needed to start a chemical reaction.

 Substances that increase the speed of chemical reactions.
 Most are proteins.

 A substance on which an enzyme acts during a chemical reaction.

 The pockets formed by the folds in a protein enzyme.